mboholm/ds2_lt2319/README.md

 ```

 #### Episode 2
-The above solution solved some of the test - all "temperature" tests.
+The above solution solved some of the tests, namely the "temperature" tests.
 However, another problem has appeared.
 Not only `answer(temperature_to_get(&individual))` moves are uttered as `"The temperature is &individual degrees."`, also the `answer(weather_to_get(&individual))` moves are.
 All three "weather" tests fail:
 ```
 ======================================================================
 Failure in test 'incremental, Weather'